rdio/jsfmt/README.md

 ### v0.4.0

 - Added two new command-line args for AST formatting.
+Note that these are experimental and may be removed.
 - Removed `--config` option in favor of .jsfmtrc and better docs around rc.
 - Updated esformatter and using new esformatter plugin for automatic brace insertion.
 - Updated style guide to include esformatter changes.